smalldata-ai/ferry/docs/apis/basic.md

-# /ingest
+# /ferry
-The ingest api endpoint is the primary endpoint to initiate transfer of data between source and destination.
+The ferry api endpoint is the primary endpoint to initiate transfer of data between source and destination.

 ## Request Payload